Skip to content

 What's the Difference Between AI for Marketing vs. Operations?

 This is where dental practice automation questions get more nuanced.
-Marketing AI generates demand.
-Operations AI handles what happens when demand shows up.
-Most practices need both, but they solve different problems and run on different timelines.
+Marketing AI generates demand through content, ads, and SEO.
+Operations AI handles demand when it arrives: phones, scheduling, reminders, recall.
+Most practices need both, but they solve different problems and run on different timelines, which is why the order you implement them matters.

 5. What does AI for dental marketing actually do?